zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

     - [policy.json](https://github.com/zubxxr/sq_6/blob/main/policy.json)
     - [VSS_Ditto.json](https://github.com/zubxxr/sq_6/blob/main/VSS_Ditto.json)

-## Module 2: Simulating On-Board Diagnostics (OBD)
+## 1. Simulating On-Board Diagnostics (OBD)
-Module 2 focuses on simulating on-board diagnostics (OBD) to generate real-time vehicle data, mimicking data typically provided by a vehicle's OBD system, such as engine parameters and fuel consumption.
-Through a simple Python script, participants will learn how to generate random OBD data, laying the foundation for developing a digital twin.
-This module also introduces OBD2, a standardized system used for vehicle diagnostics since 1991, which helps with tasks like vehicle logging, real-time diagnostics, predictive maintenance, and vehicle black box logging.
+This task focuses on simulating on-board diagnostics (OBD) to generate real-time vehicle data, mimicking data typically provided by a vehicle's OBD system, such as engine parameters and fuel consumption.
+Through a simple Python script, you will learn how to generate random OBD data, laying the foundation for developing a digital twin.

-### Task 2: Creating the Python Script
+### Task 1: Creating the Python Script
 1. Download and Open the File
     - Download the [generate_random_obd_data.py](https://github.com/zubxxr/sq_6/blob/main/kuksa-ditto/generate_random_obd_data.py) and place it in the `kuksa-ditto` folder.